klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_txPending <a id="subbridge_txPending"></a>
-The `subbridge.txPendingCount` returns the list of pending transactions in the bridge transaction pool.
+The `subbridge_txPending` returns the list of pending transactions in the bridge transaction pool.

 **Parameters**